Have Questions? 888-508-6572

 If you plan to expand your home, this guide will explain the process of ADU garage conversion, including its benefits, key considerations, and potential challenges.

-Understanding ADU Garage Conversion: What Does It Really Involve
+Understanding ADU Garage Conversion: What Does It Involve

 A garage conversion involves turning an existing attached or detached garage into a livable space, such as a guest suite or rental unit.
 However, making the space livable may require significant work.
 At the very least, you’ll typically need to hire a contractor to upgrade utilities, add insulation, and reinforce the foundation according to local requirements.